-- The ability to throw reliably, accurately and far depends solely on how relaxed and confident you are.
+- The ability to throw consistently, accurately and far depends solely on how relaxed and confident you are.

 There are nearly as many forms as there are players.
-Even tournament winners don't throw in the same way, although the variation seem to be getting smaller.
+Even tournament winners don't throw the same way (although the variation seems to be getting smaller).
 Why is that?

 Nearly every player will start by throwing in a way that feels the easiest and brings the best results.
 In a backhand throw this means pulling with an upper body emphasis.
 Very few have the patience and sheer faith to stick with anything less intuitive, especially if it involves sacrificing distance.